rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

 #### You may ask yourselves...

 But how do we test the `neighbours` method?
 Single out the precise problem you have and figure out a solution.
 Maybe you want to take a sheet of paper and draw out what is supposed to happen on the command line.
-Ask you partner for this exercsize, and try imagining what each line does, and if there may be a line missing.
+Ask you partner for this exercise, and try imagining what each line does, and if there may be a line missing.

 ### Part 3